 Looks Unfamiliar is a podcast in which writer and occasional broadcaster Tim Worthington talks to a guest about some of the things that they remember that nobody else ever seems to.

-Joining Tim this time is political commentator Mark Thompson, who wonders why nobody else he knows ever seems to have heard of computer-assisted action series Whiz Kids, Crash ZX Spectrum Magazine and its legally contentious parodies of competitors, ITV Night Time filler Night Shift, Public Information Film family The Blunders, late nineties dystopian thriller The Last Train, and Hanna Barbera horror-adventure hybrid The Drak Pack.
-Along the way we’ll be finding out why there should be more warnings about the dangers of hallucinating a disdainful Emma Bunton, how to distinguish an American teenager on a BMX from Arthur Mullard in a school cap, and when it’s appropriate to address Colin Bennett as ‘Vince Purity’.
+Joining Tim this time is political commentator Mark Thompson, who’s wondering why nobody else ever does ‘WHACKO!’-accompanied high fives over computer-fixated eighties action series Whiz Kids, Crash ZX Spectrum Magazine and its habit of running legally contentious parodies of competitors, ITV Night Time reality show filler Night Shift, Public Information Film family The Blunders, late nineties dystopian thriller series The Last Train, and Hanna Barbera horror-adventure hybrid The Drak Pack.
+Along the way we’ll be finding out why there should be more government warnings about the dangers of hallucinating a disdainful Emma Bunton, how to distinguish an American teenager on a BMX from Arthur Mullard in a school cap, and when it is and isn’t appropriate to address Colin Bennett as ‘Vince Purity’.

 © Tim Worthington.

 Please don’t copy this only with more italics and exclamation marks.